greekgit/ChiaLogReader/README.md

 # ChiaLogReader
 Very simple Python 3 script to read and analyse the current chia debug log to calculate average time between proof attempts, longest lookup time, number of proof attempts and number of proofs found.

+Developed for Chia 1.2.2 (not tried it with 1.2.3 yet)

  ## Introduction